-Hours after taking oath, Madhya Pradesh CM announces curbs on loudspeakers, sale of meat in open
+Hours after taking oath, Madhya Pradesh CM announces curbs on sale of meat in open, loudspeakers

 The government said that some religious places were using loudspeakers at volumes exceeding the prescribed limit.

-Hours after taking oath as the new Madhya Pradesh chief minister, Mohan Yadav on Wednesday announced a ban on the use of loudspeakers at religious gatherings and public places beyond permissible decibel limits, reported The Indian Express.
+Hours after taking oath as the new Madhya Pradesh chief minister, Mohan Yadav on Wednesday announced curbs on selling meat and eggs in open spaces, The Indian Express reported.

-The new chief minister also announced curbs on selling meat and eggs in open spaces.
+The new chief minister also announced a ban on the use of loudspeakers at religious gatherings and public places beyond permissible decibel limits.

 Yadav, who represents the Ujjain South Assembly constituency, became the chief minister after the Bharatiya Janata Party emerged victorious in the Madhya Pradesh Assembly elections, winning 163 of the 230 seats, according to the results declared on December 3.